ngreenstein/alfred-process-killer/Readme.md

 1. Type `kill` into Alfred followed by a space.
 2. Begin typing the name of the process you want to kill.
 3. When you see the process you want to kill, select it from the list as usual.
-4. Press enter to kill the selected process.
+4. Press return to kill the selected process.
+Alternatively, press <kbd>cmd</kbd>+<kbd>return</kbd> to kill all processes with the same name as the selected one.

 #Installation
 Open `Kill Process.alfredworkflow` and Alfred will walk you through the installation process.
 No configuration is necessary.